cbh123/elixir_ai/README.md

 # Potions

-Helpers for running LLMs in Elixir.
-Includes ~LLM sigil and chat parsers for OpenAI.
+Helpers for using AI in Elixir.
+Includes `~LLM` sigil and `chat/1` function for OpenAI generation.

 ## Installation